John Audubon: A true conservationist is a man who knows that the world is not

 For as long as I can remember I have suffered from a deep feeling of anxiety which I have tried to express in my art.

-No longer shall I paint interiors with men reading and women knitting.
+shall I paint interiors with men reading and women knitting.
 I will paint living people who breathe and feel and suffer and love.

 When I paint a person, his enemies always find the portrait a good likeness.